 Pain in chewing indicates healing and you may need to chew from the other side of your mouth until the pain subsides.
-If some teeth swells and disrupts the healing process you need to consult the Endodontist, to adjust your bite.
+If some teeth swell and disrupts the healing process you need to consult the Endodontist, to adjust your bite.

-i am still experiencing pain in the area, why?
+I am still experiencing pain in the area, why?

-The nerve inside your tooth is gone, but there are still nerves surrounding the outside of your tooth where in enters the gum.
+The nerve inside your tooth is gone, but there are still nerves surrounding the outside of your tooth where it enters the gum.
 These nerves can be irritated by the procedure or the abscess that caused all your problems to begin with and can take time to heal.

 what are the things i should take care of post root canal treatment?